 - Cancer Survivorship Care Plan Template

-- Breast Cancer Treatment Plan and Summary Templates
+- Breast Cancer Treatment Plan and Summary Template

-- Colon Cancer Treatment Plan and Summary Templates
+- Colon Cancer Treatment Plan and Summary Template

-- Non Small Cell Lung Cancer Treatment Plan and Summary Templates
+- Non Small Cell Lung Cancer Treatment Plan and Summary Template

-- Small Cell Lung Cancer Treatment Plan and Summary Templates
+- Small Cell Lung Cancer Treatment Plan and Summary Template

 The treatment summary is not intended to be, and should not be considered, a substitute for written or verbal communication, physical examination and history, or review of the complete medical record.
 Because the treatment summary will summarize parts of your patient’s medical record and treatment plan, it should be treated as confidential and used or disclosed only in accordance with federal and state privacy laws.